-The 5 Stages of Grief model was first introduced by Swiss-American psychiatrist Elisabeth Kübler-Ross in her 1969 book On Death and Dying.
-The book was inspired by her work with terminally ill patients.
+Swiss-American psychiatrist Elisabeth Kübler-Ross first introduced the “5 Stages of Grief” model in her 1969 book On Death and Dying.
+Her work inspired the book with terminally ill patients.

-Through the years, Kübler-Ross's model for grief has been used to describe not only the way terminally ill patients deal with grief, but to also educate on any loss or change of circumstance.
-Today, many sources cite 7 or more stages of grief.
+Through the years, Kübler-Ross's model for grief has been used to describe how terminally ill patients deal with grief and educate them on any loss or change of circumstance.
+Today, many sources cite 7 or more phases of grief.

 How Grief Can Affect You

-The symptoms of grief present differently in each individual.
+The symptoms of grief present differently in everyone.
 They can manifest emotionally, physically, and/or socially.

-Bereaved people may cry often, but not be able to express their feelings.
-Feelings of depression are not uncommon and they may become worse on days that are significant, such as the anniversary of a death or traumatic event or on a holiday.
-When emotional symptoms are not resolved, anxiety and depression can become a serious issue.
-If the source of grief is related to a sudden, unexpected event, the individual may also experience post-traumatic-stress disorder.
-Without proper education and help, those with severe emotional grief symptoms may turn to alcohol and/or substance abuse as a way to cope.
+Bereaved people may cry often but not be able to express their feelings.
+Feelings of depression are not uncommon, and they may become worse on significant days, such as the anniversary of a death or traumatic event or on holiday.
+When emotional symptoms are not resolved, anxiety and depression can become serious issues.

 Social symptoms may manifest as a desire to be alone or to seclude oneself from others.
 Many people find it difficult to focus on day-to-day tasks that were once simple.

-If you know someone who is experiencing this stage of grief, being a present source of comfort and support will be helpful.
-It is during this time that those who feel unable to handle the guilt and pain often turn to the use of alcohol or other substances to avoid feeling the pain.
+If you know someone experiencing this phase of grief, being a present source of comfort and support will be helpful.
+During this time, those who feel unable to handle the guilt and pain often turn to alcohol or other substances to avoid feeling the pain.